 At my first stop, it was snowing and blowing and cold, so I donned my coat and hat before poking around.
 There were big snow patches across the trail and not too much in the way of edible spring growth.
 But then at the second and third stops—both uphill hikes through trees—it was warm enough that I had to shed both, and the sun peeked out, sending rays of dappled light to illuminate the freshly sprinkled plants.

-I found spring—and the best diversity of edible, wild, high country plants—at Meadow Creek Trail #33 in Frisco, accessed from the I-70/Highway 9 traffic circle.
-It’s a somewhat strenuous uphill hike that takes you through an aspen grove to Lilly Pad Lake if you go far enough.
-I’d almost skipped it, not relishing the idea of hiking up, up, up, but then made a last minute decision to stop anyway.
+I found spring—and the best diversity of edible, wild, high country plants to survey—at Meadow Creek Trail #33 in Frisco.
+It’s a decently strenuous uphill hike that takes you through an aspen grove to Lilly Pad Lake.
+I almost skipped it, not relishing the idea of hiking up, up, up, but then made a last minute decision to stop anyway.
 I was happily surprised to find so many of my wild edible friends had sprouted—some “wild” in the sense of native plants that belong to the forest, and others introduced species gone wild but growing in such a healthy state that they looked good enough to eat.

 It’s mud season in the high country right now, so Meadow Creek Trail, listed as “Medium” traffic usage by the Forest Service, was solitary and quiet, save for one family I encountered on the way down.
-I only hiked about 45 minutes up the trail (stopping to peer at plants, mind you).
+I only hiked about 45 minutes up the trail.

-Below is an annotated picture gallery (click the thumbnails) of some of the plants I saw.
-If you’re local and reading this I figure you might enjoy a hike up that trail yourself, to look at plants.
-If you’re new to this, study up and then come to my wild edible hike with Colorado Mountain College on Saturday, June 8!
+Below is an annotated picture gallery (click the thumbnails) of plants I saw, some edible and some not.
+If you’re local or planning a visit and reading this I figure you might enjoy a hike up that trail yourself, to look at plants.